opentripplanner/OpenTripPlanner/docs/RouteRequest.md

 Limit access/egress per street mode.

-Override the settings in `maxAccessEgressDuration` for specific street modes.
+Override the settings in `maxDuration` for specific street modes.
 This is done because some street modes searches are much more resource intensive than others.